 Civil Asset Forfeiture in a Nutshell

 Unlike criminal asset forfeiture, civil asset forfeiture isn’t dependent upon any criminal charges.
 The police, or other law enforcement agencies, only need to suspect an individual of committing crimes related to drug trafficking or other types of organized crime.
 Instead of gathering evidence to use against the individual, the government essentially files a lawsuit, naming the property, or assets, as the defendant.
+If you are convicted, you might want to consider appealing the crime and speaking to a federal criminal appeals lawyer.
 The term for this is “in rem” and it allows the government to take the items named in the lawsuit into custody.

 Law enforcement can’t just take anything they want, however.
 They’re required to establish probable cause that the property was used in the commission of a crime.
 This is done by presenting a “preponderance of the evidence,” meaning evidence cumulatively suggests guilt.
 This requirement is far less than what is required to obtain a conviction in a court of law, making it easier for law enforcement to seize property than it would be to make a valid arrest.
 In many cases, the individual is never even charged with a crime, suggesting the seizure has more to do with profit than with enforcing laws.